 Best practices for your business blog

 Now that you’ve mapped out your priorities and assessed your goals, you can consider the general best practices of business blogging.
-Here a few tips to keep in mind:
+Here are a few tips to keep in mind:

 - Break up your content.
 Use subheadings, lists, bullet points, etc. This will help keep your readers’ attention.
 They’re more likely to lose focus if they’re reading chunks of long-form writing than if they’re consuming short, digestible bits at a time.

 - Include keywords.
 Your readers won’t find your posts if you don’t include important keywords.
 Do your research to learn which keywords are best in relation to your topic.

 - Focus on your readers.
 While SEO is important, you should never lose sight of your audience.
 Keep their needs in mind while you’re writing, and cater your posts to them.
 What do they want to know?
 What is something only you can offer them?
 Don’t be afraid to ask them directly before writing your post, and try to allow comments on your blog to encourage feedback/further engagement.

 - Experiment with different lengths.
 Don’t be afraid to experiment with different post lengths.
 See what works best for your company and its objectives, and take note of the specific benefits each mark has.

 - Be consistent with your posting schedule.
 Don’t just post whenever you have a new idea; make sure you’re consistent.
 You can achieve this by creating a content calendar that manages your blog posts’ topics/posting schedules, as well as its respective social posts for increased engagement.